open-telemetry/opentelemetry-cpp/examples/grpc/README.md

     ``find_package(gRPC)``

-If you install these with a package manager like '''brew''' or '''apt''', you should not need to do extra work.

-1. Build and Deploy the opentelementry-cpp as described in [INSTALL.md](../../INSTALL.md).
+2. Build and Deploy the opentelementry-cpp as described in [INSTALL.md](../../INSTALL.md).
 Building the project will build all of the examples and create new folders containing their executables within the 'build' directory NOT the 'examples' directory.

-2. Start the server from your `build/examples/grpc` directory.
+3. Start the server from your `build/examples/grpc` directory.
 Both the server and client are configured to use 8800 as the default port, but if you would like to use another port, you can specify that as an argument.

    ```console